n.. SPDX-License-Identifier: MIT

 • All source files for a repository must live under src/ in the root.

-• All test harness source files for a project must live under the tests/ directory in the root of the project and must end in:
+• All test harness files for a project must live under the tests/ directory in the root of the project and must end in a configured prefix (see Configure Time) for details.
+Out of the box, unit they are expected to end in _test.{c, cpp, h, hpp}.

 • If LIBRA_DOCS=ON, project documentation lives under <repo_name>/docs, with a docs/Doxyfile.in defined to generate doxygen documentation.